Argonowt/amazingmuseumsnews-fc83e/content/pages/blog/celebrating-international-museum-day:-a-guide-to-the-world's-best-museums.md

   18th, with the aim of raising awareness about the role of museums in the development of society.
 Since 1977, the International Council of Museums (ICOM) has been coordinating this initiative, which involves thousands of museums from over 150 countries.
-Each year, a different theme is chosen to highlight a specific aspect of museum work.
-In 2023, the theme is "Museums, Sustainability and Wellbeing", which focuses on how museums can contribute to the 2030 Agenda for Sustainable Development Goals, from supporting climate action and promoting inclusion to combating social isolation and improving mental health.
 featuredImage:
   type: ImageBlock
   url: 'https://assets.stackbit.com/components/images/default/post-4.jpeg'